panagiotisbellias/osc-MBYAPISec/README.md

 This iteration of My Backyard will have a full implementation of Spring security using JWT for authentication replacing the API key authentication in the previous version.
 It currently uses a custom authentication provider and security config to issue JWT for API access.
 The JWTs utilize a self signed public/private key implementation for authenticity.
-A basic implementation of authorization roles is also present to separate admin access from user access.
+A basic implementation of authorization roles is also present to separate admin access from user access as well as method level security for returning user data.

 This project is currently under development!